 Going hard for the hero?
 Hit the gym.
 There’s no secret in saying all superheroes need to look physically impressive.
 A specific mass-building training regime together with a strict diet over several months is your only option here.
 However there are ways of looking bigger in the room than you are in reality.
 There is a perception that casting agents despise actors doing pushups before they shoot – this is probably true – so do them in the toilets right before you go in.
 It may seem silly, but pumping out 100 pushups will jack your glamour muscles, get your blood pumping and will make you look ripped through a tight t-shirt.
 It’s a technique that works, just be a little sneaky and refrain from doing it in the room.

-Nail your American accent.
 Characters in these films are usually speaking with a general American accent – be extremely comfortable with this dialect.
-If a casting director spots a drop in the accent they could stop watching ten seconds in.
+If a casting director spots a drop in the accent they could check out and cross you off the list straight away.
 Whatever your process is – make sure your accent is solid and comfortable that you can take direction without the accent being an issue.
 You shouldn’t be worrying about the dialect when you walk into the audition room.
 It should already be there.

 Finally – leave everything you have in that room.
 Absolutely go for it.
-Superheroes need to be strong, passionate, courageous and BIG.
+Superheroes need to be strong, passionate, courageous and confident in their own skin.
 You have the fate of the world in your hands – you are not the actor this film needs, but the actor it deserves.

 It’s not easy to get cast in a Marvel film, even as a small role.
 In fact it’s not easy even getting an audition.
 But if you want to be in the running to get an audition, you need a solid agent or manager, and the acting skills to get you there.
 That is why we have launched StageMilk Drama Club.
 This is our private acting coaching community to help you achieve your goals, even ones as grand as being the next Superman!
 Learn more.